dreamcatcher-tech/network/Inbox/2023-04-05 1122 Tournament app.md

 >[!danger] Depends:

 Make NFTs representing outcomes of tournament plays.
-Allow the sale of attributes only - so the winner can never be changed, but you can purchse the display right as a supporter of the winner, or the game.
+Allow the sale of attributes only - so the winner can never be changed, but you can purchase the display right as a supporter of the winner, or the game.